 Sifter generates syscall tracers and filters for kernel modules automatically.
 It utilizes Syzkaller’s syscall description and generates an eBPF/tracepoints tracer that logs syscalls along with their arguments.
 After analyzing the trace, seccomp/eBPF filters are generated to limit untrusted programs’ syscall usage, which includes their argument values and the sequences.
 Currently, the prototype is implemented and tested on Google Pixel 3.

-To try Sifter on a Google Pixel 3, first, you will need to compile and install the customized Android and kernel.
+To try Sifter on Google Pixel 8, you will need to compile and install the customized Android and kernel.

 Download AOSP source

 Patch AOSP to support tracers and filters generated by Sifter.
-The patch files can be found in sifter/patches/
+The patch files can be found in sifter/patches-new/

 Compile AOSP